 With its many chocolatiers, Bruges is known as a chocolate paradise.
 But did you know Bruges also has its own sustainable city chocolate?
 Sjokla (Bruges dialect for chocolate) is a collaboration between the city of Bruges and the Guild of Bruges Chocolatiers and guarantees a sustainable chocolate chain.
 Fair prices for the cacao farmer and pure craftsmanship by our local artisanal chocolatiers!

 Shopping responsibly and choosing environmentally friendly, local businesses is becoming increasingly popular.
 More and more people are opting for sustainable shopping.
 In Bruges, fair fashion is on the increase, too.
-Fans can head out on the eco-shopping tour in Bruges.
 COSH! puts the shops in Bruges with a sustainable product range on the map.
-You can discover them through a walking or cycling route through the city.

 Bruges is full of passionate and highly motivated creative spirits, who day after day prove that craftsmanship has a future and that Bruges’ craftsmanship is timeless.
 Modern-day artisans who produce their wares locally and by hand are recognized with the award of the Handmade in Bruges label.
 The Handmade in Bruges guide (available in Dutch, French, German and English and available for free from the tourist offices) bundles together these ‘makers of things’, putting them both literally and figuratively on the map, allowing you to find your way with ease to one of their many stores or workshops selling handmade goods.
 And once you are there, you are almost certain to leave with an original, handmade gift – either for yourself or for your family and friends at home.